 - An X-ray that shows a bone loss in the spine

 - Back pain in your spine with a probable fracture or bone loss

 - In one year, the height decreases by half or even more inch

 - Long-term steroid usage, which can reduce bone density

 - The bone-rebuilding process can be influenced after an organ or bone marrow transplant as anti-rejection drugs

-- Postmenopausal female at 50 years or more in age.
+- Postmenopausal females at 50 years or more in age.

-- All women above the age of 65 are more sensitive to injuries.
+- Most women above the age of 65 are more sensitive to injuries.